pavitranew/session-4/readme.md

 In the terminal, cd into the angular folder and set it up with npm install and run boom!

+Add a link to Angular in the head of index.html:

 `<script src="https://code.angularjs.org/1.5.8/angular.js"></script>`

 HTML5 introduced the `data-` [attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).